bhuvanesh2235/-Surveillance-Using-Vision-Transformers-ViTs-/README.md

 - Detected actions & statistics (e.g., "Violence Detected")
 - Results saved to **Google Drive**
 - Displayed on the Streamlit dashboard as **"Normal" or "Violence Detected"**

-## 🧠 What We Learnt

-- ✅ Basics of Machine Learning (ML) & Deep Learning (DL)
-- 🧠 Neural Networks
-- 🔄 Transformer Architecture
-- 👁️‍🗨️ Fundamentals of Computer Vision

 ---